santolucito/CPSC112-game/README.md

 You may be familiar with Candy Crush or Bewjewled.
 The goal is to swap items on a board to create matches of three or more.
 When such a match is created, those items disappear and you are awarded points.
 In our game the only goal is to score points.
 We are going to be building this game ourselves!

-The only file you will need to edit is BoardHelper.java located in the "freegemas" folder (freegemas/src/com/siondream/freegemas/).
-The following instructions will be in reference to this file.
-The file is has a collection of method headers that you will need to complete.
-These methods will be called by the rest of the project, in ways you don't need to worry about, to make the game fully functional.

-For this assignment we have given you a .zip file called CPSC112\_Assignment4.zip which can be imported into your workspace as per the instructions in Resources/app\_setup.html.
+For this assignment we have given you a .zip file called Assignment4.zip which can be imported into your workspace.
+File -> Import then import "General -> Existing Projects into Workspace."

-CPSC112_Assignment4.zip is a complete project that can be run as an Android, Desktop, or Web app.
+CPSC112_Assignment4.zip is a complete project that can be run as an Android or Desktop app.
 To run the desktop version, you open the frontend-desktop folder in the sidebar (package explorer) in eclipse then click on src and press run.
 Likewise with Android.
 Feel free to test your code using either method.

-The whole project has a bit of a complicated structure - there are four different folders.
-The one titled "freegemas" contains the file you will be editing and is where all the logic is handled, while the other three "frontend-_____" are for the front end and you won't need to touch.
+The whole project has a bit of a complicated structure - there are three different folders.
+The one titled "freegemas" contains the file you will be editing and is where all the logic is handled, while the other two "frontend-_____" are for the front end and you won't need to touch.
 Specifically, you need to only need to edit freegemas/src/com.sionfream.freegemas/BoardHelper.java

+To be clear, the only file you will need to edit is BoardHelper.java located in the "freegemas" folder (freegemas/src/com/siondream/freegemas/).
+The following instructions will be in reference to this file.
+The file has a collection of method headers that you will need to complete.
+These methods will be called by the rest of the project, in ways you don't need to worry about, to make the game fully functional.

 #Part 1
 13 points